Signals at Greenford

 On the right is the Central Line; in the foreground, an Epping train approaches Greenford, while one to West Ruislip can be seen departing from the station.
 The semaphore that can be glimpsed over the station roof is the bay platform starter, pulled off for a train to depart.

 A closer view of the bay platform and its starter, GE29.
-The platform line descends to go under the Central Line - the line immediately to the left is its eastbound track.
-The backs of the same down starting signals can also be seen from this position, to the left of the Central Line viaduct.
+The platform line descends to go under the westbound Central Line - the line immediately to the left is its eastbound track.
+The backs of the same down main signals can also be seen from this position, to the left of the Central Line viaduct.
 Bay platform starter

 Up main homes A closer shot of the up main homes bracket, GE41/45.
 To the left, a yellow disc controlling the exit from a disused siding can also be seen.
 The siding is in fact all that remains of the former up platform line, harking back to the days when Greenford also had main-line platform loops in classic GWR style.
 The main-line platforms were set somewhat to the west of the present-day Central Line island, further to the left of where this photo was taken.